 A lung biopsy is a form of medical operation.
 The procedure often involves the removal of tissue or growths from the lungs.

 There are various reasons why a doctor might recommend a lung biopsy.
-They may choose from several types of biopsy, depending on the most suitable for the individual.
+They may choose from several types of biopsy, depending on the type most suitable for the individual.

 In many cases, a biopsy may not be suitable for the individual concerned.